craigfowler/ShadowRunCampaign/OocIntro/CharacterCreation.md

 # Character creation rules

 To create characters, players may use rules *[from these listed source books]*.
+There are [some house rules] to familiarise yourself with, too.
 Here's how I'm modifying the standard character creation rules from the main SR4A book.

 [from these listed source books]: Rules.md
+[some house rules]: HouseRules.md

 ## Build point limit